Reassurance around testicular cancer

 Mr David Hendry Mr David Hendry Consultant Urologist at Nuffield Health Glasgow Hospital

 Testicular cancer is relatively uncommon and little understood.
-Mr David Hendry, Consultant Urologist at Nuffield Health Glasgow hospital, busts the myths and gives you the facts.
+Mr David Hendry, Consultant Urologist at Nuffield Health Glasgow hospital, busts the myths, gives you the facts, and lets you know whether or not you should be worried about testicular cancer.

 It’s not that common